hekkup/yle-downloader-gui/README.md

 - Make a zip package of the above.
 - Use [Inno Setup](http://www.jrsoftware.org/isinfo.php) to compile `installer/innosetup_installer.iss`.
 You may need to edit the paths at the beginning of the script to point to where you gathered the above files.

+## More about Installing in Linux ##

+- Compile the app as described above
+- Copy the resulting executable `yle-downloader-gui` into selected binary path, such as /usr/bin/, /usr/local/bin/ or ~/bin/
+- Copy icon file into your icon path, e.g. /usr/share/pixmaps/.
+You can use for example 48x48 icon, it will scale as necessary.
+Rename it to `yle-downloader-gui.png`.
+- Copy the file `yle-downloader-gui.desktop` into /usr/share/applications/.
+- The application should now appear in your menu.
+If it doesn't then you'll have to restart your window manager or update the menu.

-## Known issues ##
+## Known Issues ##

-- On windows, trying to download a file that already exists, yle-dl crashes to an encoding error while printing a log message.
+- On Windows, trying to download a file that already exists, yle-dl crashes to an encoding error while printing a log message.

 ## Thanks ##